nowsprinting/create-script-folders-with-tests/README.md

 (Or bump version in package.json on default branch)

 Then, Will do the release process automatically by [Release](.github/workflows/release.yml) workflow.
-And after tagged, OpenUPM retrieves the tag and updates it.
+And after tagging, OpenUPM retrieves the tag and updates it.

 Do **NOT** manually operation the following operations:

-- Create release tag
+- Create a release tag
 - Publish draft releases